 Reasonable accommodations will be made for disabilities.
-Must register these accommodations with the TMCC counselor.
 However, a candidate is expected to perform in a reasonably independent manner.
 The skills listed below are essential requirements for this program.
 Applicants and students should possess these abilities or be able to demonstrate the ability to satisfy these criteria with the help of compensatory techniques, assistive devices or other reasonable accommodations.
 We invite and candidate for the program to meet with Special Services to discuss any potential issues associated with meeting these requirements.